ProfilePic

 • VA Loans

-If you are a member or former member of the military, one way you may be able to finance your dream home is through a VA loan.
-The Department of Veterans Affairs insures these loans so that lenders assume less risk if a borrower defaults.
+If you are a member or former military member, one way you can finance your dream home is through a VA loan.
+The Department of Veterans Affairs insures these loans so lenders assume less risk if a borrower defaults.
 The VA loan program has some benefits over other types of home loans, but you need to be sure you’re eligible for the program first.
 Let’s take a look at the VA loan qualification requirements:

 Your Military Status Must Be Covered